bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/tracepoints-and-monitoring-the-bitcoin-network.md

 Yeah, I think so.
 And we don't see too much deviation from the block template actually.
-Right.

 Speaker 0: 00:10:59

-Well, that's Maybe more fodder for why, Mark, you should be continuing to work on that project.
+Mark, you should be continuing to work on that project.

+Speaker 1: 00:11:08

 Yeah, I know.

 ## User-space Statically Defined Tracing (USDT)